ryelkur/CITA200HlocalRY/1-Computing-System-Information.md

 Read here to learn how to set it up: [http://wiki.cita.utoronto.ca/index.php/CITA_Remote_Access](http://wiki.cita.utoronto.ca/index.php/CITA_Remote_Access).

-You will need your CITA login credentials to access the wiki.

 ## Access CITA Computing System remotely from your home computer